-IVal ure or application 1.
+Ital 1.
 2. 3.
-Application for planning permission (including householder application) Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of 4. a planning condition) Application for approval of matters specified in conditions Rea asons for seeking review 1.
+4. Application for planning permission (including householder application) Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions asons for seeking review 1.
 2. 3.
-Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer Rev view procedure time to c The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
-Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case. han ase indicate what procedure (or combination of procedures) you think is most appropriate for adling of your review.
+Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer Rev view procedure time to c Local Review Body will decide on the procedure to be used to determine your review and may a deduring the review process require that further information or representations be made to enable determine the review.
+Further information may be required by one or a combination of proced h as: written submissions; the holding of one or more hearing sessions and/or inspecting the ch is the subject of the review case. them lures, han ase indicate what procedure (or combination of procedures) you think is most appropriate for adling of your review.
 You may tick more than one box if you wish the review to be conducted abination of procedures.
-1. 2.
-3. 4 Further written submissions One or more hearing sessions Site inspection Assessment of review documents only, with no further procedure > belo ou have marked box 1 or 2, please explain here which of the matters (as set out in your state ow) you believe ought to be subject of that procedure, and why you consider further submissions tring are necessary: PRO PRI\ APPLICATION WAS REFUSED PRIMARILY REGARDING AN INCREASE IN OVERLOOKING THE ADJOINING PERTY AND SUBSEQUENT LOSS OF PRIVACY.
-I BELIEVE THE PROPOSED DEVELOPMENT DOES NOT RESULT IN A LOSS OVACY AS THE EXISTING WINDOWS ALREADY OVERLOOK THE ADJOINING PROPERTY (SETTING A PRECEDENT) AND THE POSED NEW WINDOW LINE IS IN FACT SET FURTHER BACK THAN THE EXISTING WINDOWS.)F Site e inspection In th he event that the Local Review Body decides to inspect the review site, in your opinion: 1.
-Yes Can the site be viewed entirely from public land?
-No ✓ 2 Is it possible for the site to be accessed safely, and without barriers to entry?
-If there are reasons why you think the Local Review Body would be unable to undertake an unaccompanied site inspection, please explain here: THE FRE IS A LOCKED GARDEN GATE WHICH CAN BE LINI OCKED IF REQUESTED BY PRIOR ARRANGEMENT
+1. Further written submissions 2.
+One or more hearing sessions H 3.
+Site inspection 3.
+4 Assessment of review documents only, with no further procedure belo ou have marked box 1 or 2, please explain here which of the matters (as set out in your state bw) you believe ought to be subject of that procedure, and why you consider further submissions tring are necessary: PRO APPLICATION WAS REFUSED PRIMARILY REGARDING AN INCREASE IN OVERLOOKING THE ADJOINING PERTY AND SUBSEQUENT LOSS OF PRIVACY.
+I BELIEVE THE PROPOSED DEVELOPMENT DOES NOT RESULT IN A LOSS CVACY AS THE EXISTING WINDOWS ALREADY OVERLOOK THE ADJOINING PROPERTY (SETTING A PRECEDENT) AND THE POSED NEW WINDOW LINE IS IN FACT SET FURTHER BACK THAN THE EXISTING WINDOWS. )F Site e inspection In th he event that the Local Review Body decides to inspect the review site, in your opinion: Yes No 1.
+Can the site be viewed entirely from public land? ✓ 2 Is it possible for the site to be accessed safely, and without barriers to entry? here are reasons why you think the Local Review Body would be unable to undertakencompanied site inspection, please explain here: e an THE RE IS A LOCKED GARDEN GATE WHICH CAN BE UNLOCKED IF REQUESTED BY PRIOR ARRANGEMENT.